Boitumelo-perez/Boitumelo-perez/README.md

 ## About Me

-- ⌨ I'm currently looking for work opprtunities within the fields of Computer Science, with most prefrences for Software Developer.
+- ⌨ I'm currently looking for work opprtunities within the fields of Computer Science, with more prefrences for Software Developer.
 - 🌱 I’m currently learning about Cloud Computing.
 - 🎓 BSc Computer Science graduate, Univen Alumni.
 - 👯 I’m interested in collaborating on projects of familiar frameworks or any if preferable hmu.